 Medical oncologist: A doctor who specialises in treating cancer patients using chemotherapy and other drugs.

 Radiation oncologist: A doctor who specialises in treating cancer patients using radiotherapy.

-Radiation therapist: A healthcare professional who delivers radiotherapy and gives advice to cancer patients about their radiation treatment.
+Radiation therapist: A specially trained person who delivers radiotherapy and gives advice to cancer patients about their radiation treatment.